-Her trusty support vehicle, my handsome 1971 Volkswagen Type 2 pick up, acquired from South Africa in 2016, goes hand in hand with the Blue Pearl and it would almost certainly be a sad day if they parted ways.
+Her trusty support vehicle, my handsome 1971 Volkswagen Type 2 pick up, acquired from South Africa in 2016, went hand in hand with the Blue Pearl and it was a sad day when they parted ways.

 Has the Blue Pearl Ever Been Featured in Magazines?